786 471 8955 (Call or Text)

 Concierge Medicine

-Due to the constraints of insurance, the typical doctor spends fewer than fifteen minutes per patient.
-This is particularly problematic in primary care and internal medicine where we must oversee the entirety of your health.
-Tasks like coordinating care, promoting prevention, and solving complex medical problems demand far more than fifteen minutes.
-Because of this, most of us act like an urgent care, providing only temporary fixes and only scratching the surface.
+Due to the constraints of insurance, the average appointment with your doctor lasts fewer than fifteen minutes.
+This is particularly problematic in primary care where we must oversee the entirety of your health.
+Tasks like coordinating care, promoting prevention, and solving complex medical problems demand far more time.

-For those wanting more time with their doctor and willing to invest more into their health, Concierge Medicine is an effective solution.
-Essentially, all Concierge practices operate under the same principle: the patients subsidize the practice allowing the doctor to carry a lighter patient load.
+For those wanting more time with their doctor and willing to invest more into their health, concierge medicine offers an effective solution.
+Essentially, all concierge practices operate under the same principle: patients pay a fee so the doctor sees less patients.
 My practice, for example, is capped at three hundred patients, and I see fewer than three patients per day.

 5